tsuyy/doge_meetings/README.md

 * Notification for invitations and rsvp status
 * Password confirmation
 * Add loading gif
+* Users will be able to upload multiple images for dogs

 ## Contributors
 [Kody Lawton (100% made from concentrate)](https://github.com/klawton1) <br />